 Review – Tutorial of Modern Masters Metal Effects Kit

-I am very Lucky that I have been asked to review Modern Masters Metal Effects Kit.
-First let me tell you a story.
-This is actually a true story.
-I had this Cherub wall hanging I bought I always wanted to do something with.
-It hung out in my house for yearsunchanged and kidda creepy with its doll like eyes I’m surprised my son didn’t complain.
-I actually had it in my car to donate but I was determined to do
+I am excited to review Modern Masters Metal Effects Kit.
+I had this Cherub wall hanging I bought that I wanted to do something with.
+It hung out in my house for years unchanged and kinda creepy.

 It was a surprisingly easy process.

-came wandering by so see what I was doing, as she does sometimes.
-She asked what material I was working with (its wood and plaster) because it looked like metal.
-Yes!!!! exactly what I was looking for.
-I have a gorgeous outcome.
+My neighbor came wandering by so see what I was doing, as she does sometimes.
+She thought I was working on metal.
+Yes!!!!
+That is what was my goal.

-If you need a little pizzazz in some project grab these project and give them a whirl.
-You can purchase them online from Modern Masters and pick them up at a local store.
+If you need a little pizzazz in some projects grab these paints and give them a whirl.
+You can purchase them online from amazon.